zhaoyun830/search-guard-docs/_content/_docs_signals/actions_slack.md

 **text:** Defines the content of the message.
 Mustache templates can be used to render attributes from the watch runtime data.
 Optional.
 See the [Slack documentation](https://api.slack.com/messaging/composing/formatting) for details on how to format the message.

-**blocks:** Defines the content of the message in the [Slack Blocks format](https://api.slack.com/block-kit/building).
+**blocks:** Defines the content of the message in the _new_ [Slack Blocks format](https://api.slack.com/block-kit/building).
 Mustache templates can be used to render attributes from the watch runtime data.
 Optional.
 See the [Slack documentation](https://api.slack.com/messaging/composing/formatting) for details on how to format the message.

-It is required to have at least a message `text` when there is no `blocks` defined otherwise.
-Please note it is not mandatory to provide a `text` in addition to `blocks` but it is recommended by Slack in order to have a safe fallback.
+**attachments:** Defines the content of the message in the _old_ [Slack Attachments format](https://api.slack.com/reference/messaging/attachments).
+Mustache templates can be used to render attributes from the watch runtime data.
+Optional.
+See the [Slack documentation](https://api.slack.com/messaging/composing/formatting) for details on how to format the message.

 ## Slack Blocks